marijnh/Eloquent-JavaScript/09_regexp.md

 {{index destructuring, "underscore character"}}

-The `_` (underscore) binding is ignored, and only used to "skip" the full match element in the array returned by `match`.
+The `_` (underscore) binding is ignored, and only used to "skip" the full match element in the array returned by `exec`.

 ## Word and string boundaries